steve1066d/devore.tubs/wifi.md

 The third option, "Heat", is where Shelly should determine the heat cycles instead of the Shelly.
 First, set up rules on Shelly to control the start and stop temperatures.
 While the connection is active, Shelly would control the heat cycles, subject to the min & max temperatures configured on the board.
 The jets button would still work normally, and you could change the temperature on the tub itself, but it would reset the next time Shelly turns from on to off (that is when it updates the set temperature).
-If Shelly stops responding for over a minute, the firmware will follow the the last set point).
+If Shelly stops responding for over a minute, the firmware will follow the last set point).

 The fourth option, "Enable" is where you want to limit the heat and filter runs to certain hours.
 Anytime the Shelly is off it won't run the heat or